bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 It's a sign of an advanced civilization.
 You can get your gold out.
-Right.

 ## Hypothetical: remove some privacy features and add more proof-of-liabilities

+Justin Moon: 00:47:08

-But I mean, as I should mention also that like Fetiment is interesting.
+But I mean, as I should mention also that like FediMint is interesting.
 Like if you didn't have the private, like if you removed some of the privacy features, you could do much more.
-You could, you could make a better attempt at proving liabilities as well.
+You could make a better attempt at proving liabilities as well.
 And so like, that's something that will be fun to experiment right like could you do just a purely kind of custody optimized thing like optimized for holding as opposed to spending right and so like you could kind of have a savings you could have a fed amount with a savings account and checking account, right?
 The checking account has blinded IOUs where they're indistinguishable.
 Maybe the checking account or the savings account does not have blinded IOUs.
 It's just plain text IOUs.
 And so these could be published at any time.